 Meaning: Disbelief over a ridiculous or awful event.

-Example: Boss scheduled a meeting on my day off.
+Example: The boss scheduled a meeting on my day off.
 This can’t be real.

 When to use: For surreal moments of annoyance.